checklistanimations/label-caffeine/README.md

 * control tag in it's exact state
 * Clean tag - done later
 * Errors - blank string for now
+If a control does now have a qualifying tag with the prefix it will not be used in LC.
+This includes validation checks and other functionality.
+At the end of this sub we should have only the collection created with the string array.
+If the collection is empty set error level to  9 and exit pipeline.
+Setup will check error level and present message box of no valid controls found.
+LC will end and recs will be cleared. (set recs = nothing)